-Like last week’s post, today’s answer has a short version and a long one—and I’d strongly recommend you read both.
+Whether you will be successful or not at copywriting has a short answer and a long one—and I’d strongly recommend you read both.

 First, the short answer: If you want to be absolutely positive you’ll be good at something…well…you can’t be.
 I’d be lying to you if I told you there was some magic theorem that would calculate exactly how successful you’d be at copywriting.